AdaCore/langkit/doc/tutorial.rst

 In Langkit, the human-friendly name for ``^`` is the *transform* operator.
-On the left side it takes a sub-parser while on the right side it takes a concrete ASTNode subclass that must have the same number of fields as the number of results the sub-parser yields (i.e. one for every sub-parser except ``Row`` and the number of non-discarded items in ``Row`` sub-parsers).
+On the left side it takes a sub-parser while on the right side it takes a concrete KaleidoscopeNode subclass that must have the same number of fields as the number of results the sub-parser yields (i.e. one for every sub-parser except ``Row`` and the number of non-discarded items in ``Row`` sub-parsers).

 ::